Last Updated: May 16, 2026

 20. Millennium Golden

-The millennium golden discus (video source) is one of the purest solid-colored discus breeds in the hobby.
-These stunning fish may have the same golden color on their dorsal and anal fins as on their body, or have white and transparent finnage.
+The millennium golden discus (video source) is one of the cleanest solid-colored strains in the hobby.
+The golden color may extend throughout the fins or be replaced with white and transparent finnage.
+A great choice for a display that values color consistency over pattern complexity.

 21. Red Melon